-An UPF which is deployed with NAT (Network Address Translation) functionality may support to provide the 5GC UE IP address to NEF based on NEF request containing public IP address and port number using the Nupf_GetPrivateUEIPaddr service as described in clause 4.15.10 of TS 23.502 [3] for AF specific UE ID retrieval.
+The UPF may also expose UE information by means of the Nupf_GetUEPrivateIPaddrAndIdentifiers service as described in TS 23.502 [3] clause 5.2.26.3.
+An UPF which is deployed with NAPT (Network Address Port Translation) functionality may support to provide the 5GC UE IP address to NEF based on NEF request containing public IP address and port number using the Nupf_GetUEPrivateIPaddrAndIdentifiers service as described in clause 4.15.10 of TS 23.502 [3] for AF specific UE ID retrieval.